chorlang/chor-extractor/README.md

 # Choreographic Extractor
 This project aims to autogenerate choreographic descriptions of distributed systems.
 This can help developers ensure their implementations adhere to their protocol, better analyze the behaviour of their systems, and ensure the absence of deadlocks.

+The project is still in early development and may undergo big changes.
+An early [precompiled binary](#pre-compiled-command-line-application) is provided for convenience.

 Based on the work of Luíz Cruz-Filipe, Fabrizio Montesi, and Larisa Safina.

 ## How it works